Nishant Singh Malkani: Career

-He made a comeback to television on September 2018 portraying the lead Akshat Jindal in Zee TV's Guddan Tumse Na Ho Payega, until he quit the series in 2020.
+He made a comeback to television in September 2018 portraying the lead Akshat Jindal in Zee TV's Guddan Tumse Na Ho Payega, until he quit the series in 2020.
 It is regarded as his best and most lovable performance ever in his career.

 In 2020, Malkani participated in the reality show Bigg Boss 14 as a contestant.
 He survived for 5 weeks before getting evicted.

 In the media

 Nishant Malkani was ranked 10th in the Times Of India's 20 Most Desirable Men on Television 2020.

 He was ranked at 44th position in Times of India's 50 Most Desirable Men of 2020.